postmanlabs/open-technologies-docs/specifications.md

 ### Contract testing

-When you want to make sure that your API is working as expected, you can validate the API implementation against the requirements you outlined in the API specification file.
+When you want to make sure that your API is working as expected, you can validate the API implementation against the requirements you outlined in the API definition.
 Create automated tests that make requests to the API and check that the responses you receive match what is expected.
-You can use contract tests to validate status codes, data types, and required fields, which are all defined in the API specification file.
+You can use contract tests to validate status codes, data types, and required fields, which are all defined in the API definition and follow the conventions of the API specification.
 When the API works as expected, it builds trust between the API producers and consumers.

 ### Lifecycle

 API specifications are useful throughout the API lifecycle.
-When you're planning and designing an API, you start with the API specification file.
-Even before development begins, you can use the specification file to outline the API’s structure, endpoints, and request and response formats to make sure all collaborators and stakeholders have a common understanding of the API’s purpose and features.
+When you're planning and designing an API, you start with the API definition file.
+Even before development begins, you can use the definition to outline the API’s structure, endpoints, and request and response formats to make sure all collaborators and stakeholders have a common understanding of the API’s purpose and features.

 By adhering to the conventions outlined by the specification format, you can develop an API that is consistent, user-friendly, and integrates with tools.
 For example, by integrating with tools like [SwaggerUI](https://swagger.io/tools/swagger-ui/) for OpenAPI or [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql) for GraphQL, API documentation can be automatically generated and kept up-to-date.